stuffnting/gutenberg-block-examples/src/block-lock/README.md

-# Block Lock
+# block-lock

 ## Description

-This code demonstrates the ability to lock a block's position and prevent removal from the editor.
+This code demonstrates the ability to lock a block's position, and prevent its removal from the editor.
 The lock is accessed via the 3-dot options menu in the block's toolbar.

-The block that is registered is initial locked for move and remove in posts, but pages' support for block locking is removed using a filter in the PHP file.
+The block that is registered is initial locked for `move` and `remove` in Posts, however, support for block locking is completely removed for Pages, using a filter in the PHP file.

 ## In this code